Age-related features of the pelvic bones. Age-related features of the pelvis

 Diagnostics

 For help, you need to contact a surgeon, traumatologist or orthopedist.
-At the first stage, the doctor, based on the patient's complaints, collects an anamnesis, then palpates the painful areas.
-After analyzing the first data, an instrumental examination is assigned:
+At the first stage, the doctor collects an anamnesis based on the patient’s complaints, then palpates the painful areas.
+After analyzing the first data, an instrumental examination is prescribed:

-• X-ray of the spine and pelvic bones;
+• radiography of the spine and pelvic bones;

 • CT or MRI of the painful area.

-Deciphering the data obtained allows you to make an accurate diagnosis.
+Decoding the obtained data allows you to make an accurate diagnosis.

-It is impossible to treat the symptoms of pathology without eliminating the cause of the ailment.
-If it is possible to do without surgery, the patient is assigned:
+It is impossible to treat the symptoms of pathology without eliminating the cause of the illness.
+If it is possible to do without surgical intervention, the patient is prescribed:

 • manual therapy;